stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

   But as the aeons passed, there came vague, evil signs that the Elder Things were growing strong and numerous in the inner world.
-There were sporadic irruptions of a particularly hideous character in certain small and remote cities of the Great Race, and in some of the deserted elder cities which the Great Race had not peopled&mdash;places where the paths to the gulfs below had not been properly sealed or guarded.
-After that greater precautions were taken, and many of the paths were closed for ever&mdash;though a few were left with sealed trap-doors for strategic use in fighting the Elder Things if ever they broke forth in unexpected places; fresh rifts caused by that selfsame geologic change which had choked some of the paths and had slowly lessened the number of outer-world structures and ruins surviving from the conquered entities.
+There were sporadic irruptions of a particularly hideous character in certain small and remote cities of the Great Race, and in some of the deserted elder cities which the Great Race had not peopled--places where the paths to the gulfs below had not been properly sealed or guarded.
+After that greater precautions were taken, and many of the paths were closed for ever--though a few were left with sealed trap-doors for strategic use in fighting the Elder Things if ever they broke forth in unexpected places; fresh rifts caused by that selfsame geologic change which had choked some of the paths and had slowly lessened the number of outer-world structures and ruins surviving from the conquered entities.

   The irruptions of the Elder Things must have been shocking beyond all description, since they had permanently coloured the psychology of the Great Race.
-Such was the fixed mood of horror that the very   aspect   of the creatures was left unmentioned&mdash;at no time was I able to gain a clear hint of what they looked like.
+Such was the fixed mood of horror that the very   aspect   of the creatures was left unmentioned--at no time was I able to gain a clear hint of what they looked like.
 There were veiled suggestions of a monstrous   plasticity,   and of temporary   lapses of visibility,   while other fragmentary whispers referred to their control and military use of   great winds.
 Singular   whistling
 noises, and colossal footprints made up of five circular toe-marks, seemed also to be associated with them.

-  It was evident that the coming doom so desperately feared by the Great Race&mdash;the doom that was one day to send millions of keen minds across the chasm of time to strange bodies in the safer future&mdash;had to do with a final successful irruption of the Elder Beings.
+  It was evident that the coming doom so desperately feared by the Great Race--the doom that was one day to send millions of keen minds across the chasm of time to strange bodies in the safer future--had to do with a final successful irruption of the Elder Beings.
 Mental projections down the ages had clearly foretold such a horror, and the Great Race had resolved that none who could escape should face it.
-That the foray would be a matter of vengeance, rather than an attempt to reoccupy the outer world, they knew from the planet&rsquo;s later history&mdash;for their projections shewed the coming and going of subsequent races untroubled by the monstrous entities.
-Perhaps these entities had come to prefer earth&rsquo;s inner abysses to the variable, storm-ravaged surface, since light meant nothing to them.
+That the foray would be a matter of vengeance, rather than an attempt to reoccupy the outer world, they knew from the planet's later history--for their projections shewed the coming and going of subsequent races untroubled by the monstrous entities.
+Perhaps these entities had come to prefer earth's inner abysses to the variable, storm-ravaged surface, since light meant nothing to them.
 Perhaps, too, they were slowly weakening with the aeons.
 Indeed, it was known that they would be quite dead in the time of the post-human beetle race which the fleeing minds would tenant.
 Meanwhile the Great Race maintained its cautious